 2. “I am committed to growing as a disciple, which means I am willing to engage in the habits that identify believers, such as baptism, Bible study, prayer, giving, serving, witnessing, and worshipping, to name a few.”

 3. “I am committed to church unity, which means I will do my best to keep things right personally with other believers in this body; and when they aren’t, I will go to them one-on-one first and settle any differences.”

 Members are able to confirm appointed church officers, approve the annual budget, as well as affirm other church-wide matters that need congregational support as outlined by our by-laws.

-Our next Membership Class is November 18.
-If you'd like to attend, just fill out the form below and someone will be in contact with you:
+We have membership classes every few months.
+If you'd like to attend the next one, just fill out the form below and someone will be in contact with you: